Soil-Carbon-Coalition/vueapp/Vue_notes.md

-sign as witness to an observation enter a new site enter an observation (new or existing site) sync or upload an observation that was entered offline enter a repeat observation (include download of previous observations) download a set of observations (e.g. for purposes of repeating them, printing them, sharing them). edit his/her own observations comment on an observation subscribe to updates on new observations--by project, or by user if user consents to being "followed."
+sign as witness to an observation enter a new site enter an observation (new or existing site) sync or upload an observation that was entered offline (from Outbox) enter a repeat observation (include download of previous observations) download a set of observations (e.g. for purposes of repeating them, printing them, sharing them). edit his/her own observations comment on an observation subscribe to updates on new observations--by project, or PERHAPS by user if user consents to being "followed."

 Administrator actions (project coordinators have admin privileges for their project): DONE WITH DJANGO ADMIN